NicolayD/reactjs_koans/README.md

   1. Run `docker-compose up`.
   2. You will have a webserver running and tests run automatically when you change the code.
+  3. If you are not able to save files in the `exercises` directory run `sudo chown you:your_group -R exercises`.

 ## Video walkthrough